-The 2020 Hyundai Kona is, like any Hyundai, well-equipped out of the box, but higher-trim models quickly lose their value proposition.
-We give it 9 out of 10 here.
-(Read more about how we rate cars.)
+The 2020 Kona is, like any Hyundai, well-equipped out of the box, but higher-trim models quickly lose their value proposition.
+We give it 8 out of 10 here.

-The SEL trim adds heated seats, 17-inch wheels, keyless ignition, satellite radio, and blind-spot monitors, making it our pick of the litter.
+The SEL trim adds heated seats, 17-inch wheels, keyless ignition, satellite radio, and blind-spot monitors, making it our pick.
 A sunroof is optional, as is improved Infinity audio.

 Limited models strangely don’t offer a sunroof even as an option, but do include 18-inch wheels, leather upholstery, a power driver’s seat, LED taillights, and the more powerful turbocharged engine.
 Ultimate models top the lineup, and include an improved 8.0-inch touchscreen, head-up display, wireless smartphone charging, and satellite navigation.
 At nearly $30,000 though, the Kona’s small size comes into play, and many larger crossovers represent a much better deal.

 The 2020 Hyundai Kona is plenty efficient for a city-friendly crossover, but those looking for even more should consider the Kona Electric.